szawaski/Zerra/README.md

 ```

 # Constructing a Command
 **If the domains are referenced in the same running project, they will automatically find the implementations with no other code needed.
-If they are running seperatly see Network Setup below.**\
+If domains are running seperatly see Network Setup below.**\
 Make a command in a common domain project.
 The attribute is to enable the command over a network when domains run independently.
 This project should contain nothing but interfaces and models, no logic or property mapping.
 ```csharp
 [ServiceExposed]